zopefoundation/zope.untrustedpython/docs/narr.rst

    2

-This is useful if you are going to be executing the same expression many times, as you can avoid the cost of repeated comilation.
+This is useful if you are going to be executing the same expression many times, as you can avoid the cost of repeated compilation.

 Compiled Programs
 -----------------

 A slightly higher-level interface is provided by compiled programs.
-These make it easier to safetly safe the results of compilation:
+These make it easier to safely safe the results of compilation:

 .. doctest::